1zhanN/Project_Smart_City/README.md

 # SmartCity #java #swing

-university project which covers the pillars/concepts of OOP
+Our second year university project which covers the pillars/concepts of OOP

 ہمسفر    |  Exploring Cities Redisgned